kennethreitz-archive/.com/content/pages/projects.rst

 The Hitchhiker's Guide to Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Work in Progress**

-This opinionated guide exists to provide both novice and expert Python developers a best-practice handbook to the installation, configuration, and usage of Python on a daily basis.
+This opinionated guide exists to provide both novice and expert Python
+developers a best-practice handbook to the installation, configuration,
+and usage of Python on a daily basis.

 { `python-guide.org <http://python-guide.org>`_ }